mohamedelmakhfi/mohamedelmakhfi/README.md

 I'm preparing for the <a href="https://mylearn.oracle.com/ou/learning-path/become-a-java-se-21-developer/138845">Oracle Certified Professional: Java SE 21 Developer</a>,
 and learning programming through small projects on the side.

-Currently, I'm doing my final-year internship (PFE) at D&A Technologies for 6 months (February to August).

 <br>

 <p>